 The annual report summarizes King County Industrial Waste’s (KCIW) achievements in the areas of operations, special projects and activities, and public outreach.
 The report meets pretreatment program requirements in the National Pollutant Discharge Elimination System (NPDES) permits issued to the division’s wastewater treatment plants.

-In 2018, violations by KCIW-regulated companies and facilities did not cause problems at the County’s wastewater treatment plants.
-However, a palm oil spill from a business caused interference at South Treatment Plant in the City of Renton.
-There were no NPDES exceptions for effluent discharges into Puget Sound at any of the plants attributed to an industrial facility, and metal concentrations in biosolids continued to meet the strictest U.S. Environmental Protection Agency standards.
+In 2021, violations by KCIW-regulated companies and facilities did not cause problems at King County’s wastewater treatment plants.
+Specifically, there were no NPDES exceptions for effluent discharges into Puget Sound at any of the plants attributed to an industrial facility.
+Additionally, metal concentrations in biosolids continued to meet the strictest U.S. Environmental Protection Agency standards.
 Despite the challenges of operating during the pandemic, KCIW had a very productive year.

-- Issued 251 wastewater discharge approvals (new, renewed, and revised control documents including letters of authorization, discharge authorizations, waste discharge permits, and verbal approvals), a highlight of which was a waste discharge permit issued to the Port of Seattle for the Sea-Tac International Airport and associated deicing operations.
+- Issued 246 wastewater discharge approvals (new, renewed, and revised control documents, including letters of authorization, minor and major discharge authorizations, waste discharge permits, and verbal approvals), a highlight of which was a waste discharge permit issued to the Port of Seattle for the Sea-Tac International Airport and associated deicing operations.

-- Continued to implement a project with a vendor to replace KCIW’s outdated Pretreatment Information Management System database
+- Continued to implement a project with a vendor to replace KCIW’s existing Pretreatment Information Management System database.

 - With King County’s “Green Where We Work” initiative, the Sampling and Monitoring Team moved their base of operations from King Street Center to the King County Environmental Lab.

 Download report (4.4MB), March 2022